Sagarhs12/devops-learning-journey/README.md

 Rollback strategy

-Monitoring (Prometheus & Grafana)
+Monitoring using Prometheus & Grafana

-Cloud-native CI/CD
+Cloud-native CI/CD pipelines

 🤝 Connect With Me

 GitHub: https://github.com/Sagarhs12

 ⭐ If you found this project useful, consider giving it a star!